aeluro1/geddit/README.md

     - Set the name to `geddit`
     - Set `Anonymous usage without user authorization` as the authorization type
     - Set the email and description fields accordingly
-3. Rename the `user_template.json` file to `user.json`, and fill in uts fields with their corresponding API information.
+3. Rename the `user_template.json` file to `user.json`, and fill in its fields with their corresponding API information.

 ## Usage (Docker)
 1. Clone the repository.